blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 This RFC proposes changing the way data structural requirements are expressed within the BP.

-Rather than allowing any free-form JSON schema, this RFC defines a set of JSON schema meta-schemas, which describe:
+Rather than allowing any free-form JSON schema, this RFC defines the following classes of constrained JSON schemas:

 - Data Types
 - Property Types